TRAVEL | ADVENTURE | MYANMAR

-A truly unforgettable experience, my photographic expedition into Mrauk-U has enriched me and provided me with a collection of wonderful photographs which capture the beauty of this destination.
+A truly unforgettable experience, my photographic expedition into Mrauk-U has enriched me and provided me with a collection of wonderful photographs that capture this destination's beauty.

 “A unique Being, an extraordinary Man arises in this world for the benefit of the many, for the happiness of the man, out fo compassion for the world, for the good, benefit, and happiness of gods and men.
 Who is this Unique Being?
 It is the Tathagata, the Exalted, Fully Enlightened One. ”

 ANGUTTARA NIKA YA PT.
 1, XIII P. 22.